nautilus-dev/PI-X-First/README.md

 ## Executing Reuirements

+- python 2.7
 - pandas
-- The data from the experiement has to be copied to the subfolder /source_datafiles
+- The data from the experiement has to be copied to the subfolder /source_datafiles Spaces in file names have to be replaced by underscores.

 ## Execution
-Please invoke this command with "python2 pi-x-first.py <pi> <nAgents> <numRounds> <alternativeReputation>"
+Please invoke the model with "python2 pi-x-first.py <pi> <nAgents> <numRounds> <alternativeReputation>"

+For the data present, it is recommended to use `nAgents=10`.

-"<alternativeReputation>" is an optional boolean parameter.
+`<alternativeReputation>` is an optional boolean parameter that defaults to False.
 If set to True, an alternative reputation model is used.